airbytehq/airbyte/docs/project-overview/changelog/platform.md

 ## [06-16-2021](https://github.com/airbytehq/airbyte/releases/tag/v0.26.0-alpha)

 * Custom dbt transformations!
+* You can now configure your destination namespace at the table level when setting up a connection!
 * Migrate basic normalization settings to the sync operations.

 ## [06-09-2021 - 0.24.8 / 0.25.0](https://github.com/airbytehq/airbyte/releases/tag/v0.24.8-alpha)